 Choose DIRECTV for more channels and HD options, better customer service, and superior equipment

 DIRECTV presents clear advantages for those looking to get the most HD and channel selection.
-Sports and movie fans will find DIRECTV packages more robust and the Genie allows for twice the storage as XFINITY’s DVR.
+Sports and movie fans will find DIRECTV packages more robust and the Genie allows for twice the storage as Xfinity’s DVR.
 But all of this choice and extra capacity comes at the cost of commitment.
 DIRECTV doesn’t charge an installation fee, but they will require a 2-year contract.
 If you want the top-tier package that bundles services with other providers like AT&T, you’ll pay more per month even with a great promotional rate.
 Customers looking for a no-hassle experience with their TV service provider may feel the cost is worth it.
 DIRECTV’s ratings for strong customer service and support outshine Comcast’s troubled reputation, despite some slip in satisfaction ratings over last year’s customer service survey.

-When is XFNITY from Comcast a better choice?
+When is Xfinity from Comcast a better choice?
 If you’re renting and unable to mount a satellite to your structure, then providers like DIRECTV are not an option.
 Don’t love venturing out into the snow and mounting a ladder to smack snow off your dish with a broom?
 Then think twice about DIRECTV if you live in rural areas that experience deluges of snow and other frequent, weather related outages.
-If on-demand options and mobile viewing is a priority for you, you may want to stick with XFINITY’s larger library of content and reliable mobile app.
+If on-demand options and mobile viewing is a priority for you, you may want to stick with Xfinity’s larger library of content and reliable mobile app.
 And finally, when it comes to price, it’s hard to beat Comcast’s affordable bundling options that provide TV, high-speed Internet, and phone for under a hundred dollars a month.

-If you’d like to learn more about DIRECTV or XNFINITY by Comcast, please see our in-depth editorial provider reviews.
+If you’d like to learn more about DIRECTV or Xfinity by Comcast, please see our in-depth editorial provider reviews.
 They give a detailed look at each company’s services and history along with areas of concern, summaries of equipment, installation processes, fees, billing issues, package details, and much, much more.

 Want to see the complete data and ratings for TV providers?
 Check out the full run-down from CableTV’s 2016 Provider Customer Satisfaction Survey here.